 Population subdivision

 We inferred the finest population structure by comparing the results obtained with three population genetic tools: STRUCTURE 2.3.2 (Pritchard, Stephens, & Donnelly, 2000), TESS 2.3.1 (Chen, Durand, Forbes, & François, 2007), and a discriminant analysis of principal components (DAPC) (Jombart, Devillard, & Balloux, 2010).
 STRUCTURE is based on the use of Markov chain Monte Carlo (MCMC) simulations to infer the assignment of genotypes to K distinct clusters.
 In addition to this, TESS also considers a spatial component, so that genotypes from sites that are geographically closer to each other are considered more likely to be in the same cluster.
 For both STRUCTURE and TESS, ten independent analyses were carried out for each value of K (1 ≤ K ≤ 10 and 2 ≤ K ≤ 10, respectively) with 500,000 MCMC iterations after a burn-in of 50,000 steps.
-STRUCTURE and TESS outputs were processed with CLUMPP 1.1.2 (Jakobsson & Rosenberg, 2007) to identify potentially distinct modes (i.e., clustering solutions) in replicated runs (10) for each K. We also assessed the population subdivision with DAPC with the R package ‘adegenet’ (Jombart & Collins, 2015), which does not rely on any assumption about the underlying population genetics model, in particular concerning Hardy-Weinberg equilibrium or linkage equilibrium.
+STRUCTURE and TESS outputs were processed with CLUMPP 1.1.2 (Jakobsson & Rosenberg, 2007) to identify potential distinct modes (i.e., clustering solutions) in replicated runs (10) for each K. We also assessed the population subdivision with DAPC with the R package ‘adegenet’ (Jombart & Collins, 2015), which does not rely on any assumption about the underlying population genetics model, in particular concerning Hardy-Weinberg equilibrium or linkage equilibrium.
 The number of genetic clusters was investigated with the find.cluster function (Jombart & Collins, 2015; Ripley & Ripley, 2001), which runs successive K-means for clustering.
 The automatic cluster selection procedure ‘diffNgroup’ was used with n.iter set to 106 and n.start set to 103.
 The ordination analysis (DAPC) was performed using the dapc function.
 The statistically optimal number of principal components was assessed using the optim.a.score function.
 Assessment of the samples assigned to a genetic cluster was performed using the compoplot function.

 We used Pophelper (Francis, 2016) to run the Evanno method on the STRUCTURE outputs.
 The Evanno method detects the strongest level of population subdivision (Evanno, Regnaut, & Goudet, 2005).
-For TESS, we used the rate of change of the deviation index criterion (DIC) to determine the amount of additional information explained by increasing K. For DAPC, we looked at the BIC obtained with the adegenet package to estimate the optimal K value.
+For TESS, we used the rate of change of the deviation index criterion (DIC) to determine the amount of additional information explained by increasing K. For DAPC, we looked at the Bayesian information criterion (BIC) obtained with the adegenet package to estimate the optimal K value.
 However, the K identified with the DIC, BIC and ΔK statistics does often not correspond to the finest biologically relevant population structure (Cornille et al., 2015; Kalinowski, 2011; Puechmaille, 2016).
-We therefore visualized the bar plots with Pophelper (Francis, 2016) and choose the K value for which all clusters had well assigned individuals while no further well-delimited and biogeographically relevant clusters could be identified for higher K values.
+We therefore visualized the bar plots with Pophelper (Francis, 2016) and chose the K value for which all clusters had well assigned individuals while no further well-delimited and biogeographically relevant clusters could be identified for higher K values.
 For further analyses, we considered an individual to be assigned to a cluster when its membership coefficient was ≥62.5% to this cluster (see results below).

-The spatial pattern of genetic structure was visualized by mapping the mean membership coefficients for each site, as inferred from each of the tree population genetics structure analyses, with QGIS 3.12 ‘Las Palmas’ (https://qgis.org).
+The spatial pattern of genetic structure was visualized by mapping the mean membership coefficients for each site, as inferred from each of the three population genetics structure analyses, with QGIS 3.12 ‘Las Palmas’ (https://qgis.org).
+We further explored relationships among populations with a principal component analysis performed on a table of standardized alleles frequencies (PCA, dudi.pca, ade4 R package (Dray & Dufour, 2007)).

 Isolation-by-distance